There are things you can do if you have had problems with your care.

 What you can do

 Some people find it more helpful to speak to someone for guidance on what to do first.
-You will find a patient support service in most hospitals.
-They can try and resolve the issue with your hospital.
+There are independent organisations that can help you resolve the issue with your hospital.
 Or they can support you if you choose to make a formal complaint.

 Depending on where you live, they are called:

 - the Patient Advice and Liaison Service (PALS) – England

 - the Patient Advice and Support Service – Scotland

 - the Patient and Client Council – Northern Ireland